tobias1993/tobias1993.github.io/index.md

 * [A Game-Theoretic Analysis of the Off-Switch Game](https://arxiv.org/abs/1708.03871)

-I also a talk at the [PT-AI conference](https://www.pt-ai.org/2017) presenting the article above, here are the [slides](./PTAI-talk.pdf).
+I also gave a talk at the [PT-AI conference](https://www.pt-ai.org/2017) presenting the article above, here are the [slides](./PTAI-talk.pdf).